Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Experiments

 \section{Experiments}

 Following \citet{gao2024generative}, we adopt the set of 115 reactions that include common uni-, bi- and tri-molecular reactions, and the set of 211,220 purchasable building blocks in the Enamine's U.S. stock catalog retrieved in October 2023~\citep{enamine}, together covering a synthesizable chemical space broader than $10^{60}$ molecules.
-The details regarding the Transformer architecture are included in Section~\ref{app:architecture}. \looseness=-1
+The details on the model architecture are included in Section~\ref{app:architecture}.